dineshappavoo/SkipList/README.md

 ##Original release notes from 2014

-SplayTree is a randomized data structure.
+Skip List is a randomized data structure.
 The following code snippet shows how to run the library,

     	SkipList<Long, Long> sList=new SkipList<Long, Long>();